 James Place Leighton (1856-1926) was a carpenter by trade and resident of Center Harbor.
-Leighton was born in Moultonborough in 1856 and married Harriet Ellen Smith in Laconia in 1879.23 He lived on Bean Road in Center Harbor between 1900 and 1920 and was listed by the Census as a carpenter and builder.24 He constructed the former Independence Hall25, the Morse & Stanley Block (34 Plymouth Street), the Grange Hall (9 Kelley Court), and several Center Harbor residences.26
+Leighton was born in Moultonborough in 1856 and married Harriet Ellen Smith in Laconia in 1879.
+He lived on Bean Road in Center Harbor between 1900 and 1920 and was listed by the Census as a carpenter and builder.
+He constructed the former Independence Hall25, the Morse & Stanley Block (34 Plymouth Street), the Grange Hall (9 Kelley Court), and several Center Harbor residences.
+He constructed the former laconic Harbor residences.